Blog

 CMMS Features Within the LigoLab Platform

-Please note that some laboratory information systems, like the LigoLab platform, have CMMS functionality, such as a comprehensive audit trail and a sample tracking and management module.
-These features enable users to monitor every entity and activity with user permission and visibility control while tracking each specimen with a unique identifier that ensures the chain of custody and security.
+Some laboratory information systems, including the LigoLab platform, incorporate CMMS-like functionality, offering a comprehensive audit trail and robust sample tracking and management tools.
+These capabilities allow users to monitor every action and entity with controlled permissions and visibility, while tracking each specimen with a unique identifier that maintains the chain of custody and ensures security.

-As a result, modern pathology LIS systems like the LigoLab platform significantly reduce the likelihood of lost or misplaced orders, enhancing laboratory efficiency and security.
+As a result, modern pathology LIS software platforms like LigoLab greatly reduce the risk of lost or misplaced orders, improving both operational efficiency and overall laboratory security.

 The Evolution & Future of Laboratory Software Systems